firebird-finance/firebird-docs/docs/gvVALUEguide.md

 ![Value Liquid homepage at valueliquid.io](img/seperator.png)

-#### PART 4 - STAKING ON BSC
+#### PART 4 - STAKING ON Binance Smart Chain (BSC)

 **INSTRUCTIONS**

-You need to be sure your selected network is BSC
+You need to be sure your selected network is _Binance Smart Chain (BSC) _
 1. Go to https://bsc.valuedefi.io/#/vfarm
-2. Select the '_98% gvVALUE-B - 2% BUSD_' pool (direct link: https://bsc.valuedefi.io/#/vfarm/0xd56339F80586c08B7a4E3a68678d16D37237Bd96/4).
-In order to stake in this pool, you need to have 98% of US dollar equivalent in $gvVALUE-B and 2% of US dollar equivalent in $BUSD.
+2. Select the '_98% gvVALUE-B - 2% BUSD_' pool (direct link: https://bsc.valuedefi.io/#/vfarm/0xd56339F80586c08B7a4E3a68678d16D37237Bd96/4)

+_In order to stake in this pool, you need to have 98% of US dollar equivalent in $gvVALUE-B and 2% of US dollar equivalent in $BUSD.
 You can preview your required amount by using staking UI and selecting the 'MAX' button (the required $BUSD amount will be be displayed automatically).
 You can use vSwap to buy more $BUSD as necessary ($BUSD is Binance's stablecoin).

 3. Approve both assets
 4. Click the '_Stake LP_' button
 5. Enjoy your passive income from ETH and BSC